 The chalice is placed on top of the corporal (not pictured) and then the veil is laid on top of the chalice, and the burse is on top of the chalice.

 In addition to your vestment fabric and satin, you will also need two burse boards and a piece of quilt batting that is approximately 11 inches wide by 18 inches long.
-Please note: If you are ordering the vestment set kit, two burse boards and batting come with your set.
+Please note: If you are ordering the vestment set kit, two burse boards come with your set.

 You will need to cut a piece of liturgical fabric that is 12 inches wide by 19 inches long.